manuel-serrano/icfp2024-sudoku/README.md

 puzzle complete resolution, the solver will then try the digit `5`, then `6`, and eventually `7`.

 The trace contains a visualization of the depth of a guess.
-A series of `.` characters in the left margin indicate the number of pending guesses.
+A serie of `.` characters in the left margin indicates the number of pending guesses.
 For instance:

 ```